iloveyii/install_hp_scanner/README.md

   * To scan the document in color mode use : `scan_image_to_png fileName.png color`
   * To scan the document in black and white mode use : `scan_image_to_png fileName.png`
+  * You may want to convert all images to pdf : `convert *.png all.pdf`

   It will save the scanned image in the current directory.